amberMorris97/reactHooksLesson/README.md

 # reactHooksLesson

-### This repo was created to assist with learning React hooks.
+### I created this repo to work through with my beginner React students.

 1. Counter Button:
   *your final product should be a counter with buttons that will increase and decrease the value displayed on the screen.*